Harmon Hall

 Harmon Hall (July 22, 1818 – June 30, 1891) was an American shoe manufacturer and politician who served in the Massachusetts General Court and on the Massachusetts Governor's Council.

 Early life

 Hall was born on July 22, 1818, in Portland, Maine.
 When he was five his family moved to East Saugus, Massachusetts.
 He was educated in the Saugus Public Schools as well as the Lynn and New Market academies.
-He married Lucinda Atherton of Goffstown, New Hampshire.
+On July 2, 1851, he married Lucinda Atherton, a native of Goffstown, New Hampshire who came to Saugus as a child when she was adopted by relative Jacob Newhall following her mother's death.
 They had two children, Harmon and Susie.
+The family resided on an estate on Chestnut Street in East Saugus.

 Politics

 Hall held numerous offices in Saugus, including town clerk, selectman, and town moderator.
 In 1861 he represented the 24th Essex District in the Massachusetts House of Representatives.
 That same year, Governor John Albion Andrew appointed Hall to the position of state prison inspector.
 In 1868 he was made a trustee of the State Reform School for Boys by Governor Alexander Bullock.
 He was reappointed by Governor William Claflin and served as chairman of the board for three years.
 In 1872 he resumed his former position as state prison inspector.
 In 1875 he was appointed to the Lancaster Industrial School for Girls board of trustees by Governor William Gaston.
 In 1876, Hall represented the First Essex district in the Massachusetts Senate.
 The following year he was elected to the Massachusetts Governor's Council.
 In 1880 and 1881 he again served in the state senate.